Dejvice: Character of the quarter

 The architecture of Dejvice was greatly influenced by Czech architect Antonín Engel during the 1920s, when he developed new housing settlements that still stand today.
 Dejvice is a relatively luxurious residential quarter, catering to the educated elite.

 Dejvice is a home to multiple universities with many students.
 It is home to the main campus of Czech Technical University, University of Chemistry and Technology, newly built Czech National Library of Technology, as well as Catholic Theological Faculty of Charles University.

-Notable residents

-First Czech President Václav Havel lived in Dejvice during his presidency.
+Demographics

 Hanspaulka league

 The Hanspaulka League, which was the most popular amateur football league in Czechoslovakia, originated in Dejvice.
 It began in 1972 with eight teams.
 The league has now grown to over 790 teams.
 The league is broken into eight divisions based on skill and quality of play.
 Each game features six players per side and are played on small pitches.
 The league began four years after the Soviet suppression of the Prague Spring as a means of self-determination for the Czechs.
 It was staffed by many of the intellectuals and students who participated in the 1968 events.